denten-books/plain-text/main.md

 the later sections of this chapter, some structural decisions in the making of such devices are explicitly designed to resist tampering, access, or interpretation.
-They obscure the flows of code and codex under the familiar guise of surface inscription.
+They obscure the flows of code and codex under the familiar guise of surface representation.
 This chapter will be longer than others, because it is central to my argument as a whole.
-I will spend much of it at the work of "teasing apart" the layers obscuring the underlying structure of the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering.[^ln3-mechanisms]
+I will spend much of it at the work of "teasing apart" the layers obscuring the underlying structure of the textual device, using historical sources, direct observation, and tools normally reserved for reverse-engineering of data objects.[^ln3-mechanisms]

 ### 3.2 WYSINAWYG (What You See Is Not Always What You Get)

 I do not trust the text appearing before my eyes.
 Wendy Hui Kyong Chun calls magnetic storage the "enduring ephemeral," which "creates unforeseen degenerative links between humans and machines [@chun_enduring_2008, 148]."
-If the floating gate transistor, where my text now lives, can be called the enduring ephemeral, I will call my liquid crystal display, where the text shows itself, fading persistence.
+If the floating gate transistor,[^ln3-gate] where my text now lives, can be called the enduring ephemeral, I will call my liquid crystal display, where the text shows itself, fading persistence.
 This is not to believe (fearing the wrath of textual thinkers like Jerome McGann, Johanna Drucker, and Katherine Hayles)